-Between September and October of this year, I organised two national community summits, one for Italians Google Developer Group leads, the other for French.
+(Between September and October of this year, I organised two national community summits, one for Italians Google Developer Group leads, the other for French ones.
 70 people in total, a weekend each, lot of fun!
-After explained the reason why I worked on that, my stream of consciousness continues along a temporal line: the before the summit, the during, discussed in this post, and the after, subjects for future post.
+This and the other posts in the series are a stream of consciousness around different topics)

 As described previously, the summit agenda is co-decided together with the participants, and it can be very fluid and dynamic.
 But there are some activities I always run, because I consider them structural to a good summit.